 - Candy-coated chocolate or malt eggs

-Luckily, there are many other types of treats you can include that are safe to enjoy with braces.
-Chocolate without nuts is soft to bite and won’t get as stuck in braces as taffy, caramel, or jelly beans.
-Reese’s peanut butter cups, Nestle Crunch and 3 Musketeers are all good chocolate options, as are plain chocolate bunnies and eggs.
-Plain M&Ms are fine too since their candy coating is thinner than the candy-coated eggs that are available only at Easter.
-Just be sure to brush and floss thoroughly after you indulge to remove any bits of chocolate lingering in your braces.
+Luckily, there are many types of treats that are safe to enjoy with braces.
+Chocolate without nuts is soft and won’t get as stuck in braces as taffy, caramel, or jelly beans.
+Reese’s Peanut Butter Cups, Nestle Crunch and Three Musketeers are good chocolate options, in addition to plain chocolate bunnies and eggs.
+Plain M&Ms are a good option because their candy coating is thinner than candy-coated eggs.
+Just be sure to brush and floss thoroughly after you eat any candy.
+This will help remove any bits of chocolate lingering in your braces.

-Homemade goodies, like brownies or cupcakes are also good options.
-They are soft, and you can even reduce some of the sugar in them by replacing part of the sugar with a different type of sweetener.
+Homemade goodies, like brownies or cupcakes, are also good options.
+They are soft, and it’s possible to reduce some of the sugar in them by replacing it with a different type of sweetener.

-Easter baskets don’t have to be filled with candy.
-We don’t know too many pre-teens or teens who would turn up their noses at an Amazon or iTunes gift card, a new case for their cell phone, fun nail polish or makeup, a video game, or the next book in the series they are reading.
+Easter baskets don’t have to be filled with only candy.
+We don’t know many pre-teens or teens in Mount Pleasant, South Carolina who would turn up their noses at an Amazon or iTunes gift card, a new case for their cell phone, makeup, a video game, or the next book in the series they are reading.

-You can also support your child’s hobby with items in their Easter basket.
-If you have a budding artist in your family, put paintbrushes and paints or a new sketch book and pencils in the basket.
-For a dog-lover, include a book about teaching your pet tricks, a dog-themed t-shirt, and a gift card to the pet store or for training classes.
+You can also encourage your child’s favorite hobby with gifts in their Easter basket.
+If you have a budding artist in your family, include paintbrushes, paints, a new sketchbook or pencils in their Easter basket.
+For a dog lover, you could include a book about teaching your pet tricks, a dog-themed t-shirt, or a gift card to the pet store or for animal training classes.

-If you want to include something in the basket that looks like Easter, fill a few plastic eggs with dollar bills, or five-dollar bills if you’re feeling generous, instead of jelly beans.
+Another option is to fill a few plastic eggs with dollar bills (five-dollar bills if you’re feeling generous) instead of jelly beans.